Gankare/portfolio/NanoKings/README.md

 Due to confidentiality agreements, I cannot share source code or disclose detailed information about anything I worked on.
 Instead check out the game on Steam:  https://store.steampowered.com/app/2142550/Nanokings/

 Areas I worked on included:
-- Enemy AI
+- Enemy AI and behavior systems
+- Player abilities and gameplay mechanics
-- Player Abilities
+- Player and enemy animation setup
-- Setup some animations for Player and enemies
+- Visual indicators for abilities and attacks
-- UI-related functionality and layout for items, stats, upgrades, settings/options
+- UI functionality and layout for items, stats, upgrades, and settings
-- Panorama system for menu
+- Menu panorama/parallax system
-- Debugging and bug fixing
+- Debugging, testing, and bug fixing

 ---